segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 The [Public Suffix List](https://publicsuffix.org/list/) is a catalog of certain Internet effective top-level domains, enumerating all domain suffixes controlled by registrars.

 The implications of these domain suffixes is that first party cookies cannot be set on them.
-Meaning, foo.example.co.uk can share cookie access with bar.example.co.uk, but example.co.uk should be walled off from cookies at example2.co.uk.
+Meaning, `foo.example.co.uk` can share cookie access with `bar.example.co.uk`, but `example.co.uk` should be walled off from cookies at `example2.co.uk`.
 The latter two domains could be registered by different owners.

 Examples of domains on the Public Suffix List that are common in troubleshooting include:

-- *.github.io
+- `*.github.io`
-- *.herokuapp.com
+- `*.herokuapp.com`
-- *.appspot.com
+- `*.appspot.com`

 ## How do I open the Javascript console in your debugger?